TRaSH-Guides/Guides/includes/radarr/renaming-description-faq.md

 ??? question "Why is the file naming so long?"

     - To make sure your filename contains all the info needed to prevent download loops after import.
-    - The so called naming tokens not used in your media file won't be used/shown.
+    - The so-called "naming tokens" not used in your media file won't be used/shown.
-    - Any proper media server (Plex, Emby or Jellyfin) doesn't show the actual filename anyway so why worry how the file looks and has all the needed info included.
+    - Any proper media server (Plex, Emby, or Jellyfin) won't display the actual filename outright anyway, so why worry about how the file's naming looks when it has all the needed info included?

 The naming scheme provided here is made with the help of the Sonarr/Radarr (Support) Team and information provided by the community.
 <!-- markdownlint-enable MD041-->